RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### Consumer groups SLA

-XREADGOUP does not “miss” entries, whereas XREAD can “miss” entries when used in a SCAN-like pattern with concurrent XADD operations.
+XREADGOUP does not "miss" entries, whereas XREAD can "miss" entries when used in a SCAN-like pattern with concurrent XADD operations.
 In traffic redirection, XREADGOUP can return entries that were read but not acknowledged.

 ## Comparing Streams in Active-Active Databases and Streams in OSS Redis